Investment risk profile

 Market risk of currency reserves

 Exchange rates are the most important risk factor for the currency reserves.
 As currency risk is not hedged against Swiss francs, even minor changes in the Swiss franc exchange rates lead to substantial fluctuations in investment income, and thus in the SNB’s capital.
 In addition to currency risk, fluctuations in the gold price and stock prices as well as interest rate risk are relevant as well.
 Currency risk, share price risk and interest rate risk are limited through the specification of benchmarks and management guidelines.
 Various means, including the use of derivative financial instruments such as interest rate swaps, stock index futures and interest rate futures, are used to control these risks.
-To manage currency exposure within foreign currency investments, foreign exchange derivatives can also be used.
+Foreign exchange derivatives can also be used to manage the currency mix.

 As a matter of principle, the SNB does not hedge currency risk against the Swiss franc, as hedging would have an undesirable impact on monetary policy.
 Hedging operations, for example selling foreign exchange forwards against Swiss francs, would create additional demand and increase upward pressure on the Swiss franc.
 Therefore, hedging would de facto have the same effect as a foreign exchange market intervention to strengthen the Swiss franc.
 For these reasons, currency risk must be accepted as an inherent component of currency reserves.